bcbi/REDCap.jl/README.md

 A Julia frontend for the REDCap API

 [REDCap](https://en.wikipedia.org/wiki/REDCap) is a data capture system for scientific research, especially clinical trials.
+REDCap.jl is an API wrapper for REDCap v14, written in Julia.

 ## Example
 ```julia